sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-entities/_index.md

 The free limit is 100 entities.
 All [commercial features][2] are available for free in the packaged Sensu Go distribution for up to 100 entities.
 If your Sensu instance includes more than 100 entities, [contact us][3] to learn how to upgrade your installation and increase your limit.
-See [the announcement on our blog][4] for more information about our usage policy.
+Read [the announcement on our blog][4] for more information about our usage policy.

 Commercial licenses may include an entity limit and entity class limits: